 John Agnew is Distinguished Professor of Geography at UCLA, Los Angeles USA where he is also Professor of Italian.
 In 2008-9 he was President of the Association of American Geographers.
 He has authored and co-authored many books and articles including "Place and Politics in Modern Italy" (2002), "Globalization and Sovereignty" (2009) and (with David Livingstone) "The Sage Handbook of Geographical Knowledge" (2011).
 He is Editor-in-Chief of Territory, Politics, Governance.

-Alasdair Rae: Editor, Regional Studies, Regional Science
+Alasdair Rae: Joint Editor-in-Chief, Regional Studies, Regional Science